alstat/ma-thesis-codes/README.md

 # ma-thesis-codes
-Repository for my MA in Islamic Studies Thesis
+Julia source code repository for the analytics part of my MA in Islamic Studies thesis s